HarveyYifanLi/Input_Handler_python/README.md

 # Input_Handler_python
-A robust python module handling all types of input: if the format of the input is not satisfied, the main() program will ask the user to re-enter a valid input;
+A python module handling all types of input: if the format of the input is not satisfied, the main() program will ask the user to re-enter a valid input;

 letterNumCheck_Func.py :
 the python module that defines all the functions to do the input format checking.